Yarn Types : What Type of Yarn Suits Your Needs

 - Not as durable as wool yarns

-- More expensive than other types of yarns due to what goes into producing them
+- More expensive than some other types of yarns due to manufacturing costs

 Uses of Acrylic Yarn

-It can also be used to make home decor such as pillows or curtains since it is not fragile like wool yarns.
+It also works well for home decor such as pillows or curtains since it is not fragile like wool yarns.

-Crocheted Items Made with Acrylic Yarn: Scarf, hat (with ear flap), pillow covers.
+Crocheted items made with acrylic yarn include scarves, hats (with ear flap), and pillow covers.

 5. Alpaca

-The fleece of this animal has been used for centuries by people who live in mountainous regions because alpacas are very well adapted to these climates with their thick wool coats, which protect them from freezing temperatures and also provide insulation against the sun’s rays during warmer months.
-Alpaca yarn can be found in a variety of weights as well as colors that mimic natural sheep’s wool but without some harsh chemicals like lanolin or acid dyes that might irritate your skin.
+Alpaca fiber has been used for centuries by people in mountainous regions.
+Alpacas are well adapted to these climates with their thick wool coats, which protect them from freezing temperatures and provide insulation against the sun’s rays during warmer months.
+Alpaca yarn comes in a variety of weights and colors that mimic natural sheep’s wool but without lanolin or harsh chemicals that might irritate sensitive skin.

 Properties of Alpaca Yarn

-- It has a soft texture and creates a warm fabric that can be made into sweaters or cardigans for winter wear.
+- Has a soft texture and creates warm fabric suitable for sweaters or cardigans for winter wear

 Advantages of Using Alpaca Yarn